12 Nov 2023

 What’s next for Cosyn Cymru?

 I’d like to do something with whey.
 At the moment my whey (created during the cheesemaking process) feeds pigs at local smallholdings.
 But it makes fantastic ricotta, so I could try that – or I could learn to make whey butter!
-The main goal at the moment is to open my new dairy in Bethesda, which should happen in 2021.
+The main goal at the moment is to open my new dairy in Bethesda.
 It will be bigger – which is great as I’ve outgrown my current facility – and I’m hoping to open a cafe on site so that I can welcome guests who are curious about the cheesemaking process.